abdo754/AbdulrhmanBookStore-Part2-/AbdulrhmanBookStore/README.txt

-new folder called IRepositiory other folder than in side of it a class add the add and also remove object and as the item
+new folder called IRepositiory other folder than in side of it a class add the add and also remove object and as the item used the folder the one is called respository